zazuko/knowledge-graph-forum/README.md

 The program is very dense and very interesting, the following companies will present their use case:

-The program is very dense and very interesting, the following companies will present their use case:

 * [BWK Energy](https://github.com/zazuko/knowledge-graph-forum/issues/20): KG for consistent Smart Meter Operations.
 * [IKEA Systems](https://github.com/zazuko/knowledge-graph-forum/issues/19): Semantic and transparent ETL pipelines.
 * [Roche Pharma](https://github.com/zazuko/knowledge-graph-forum/issues/18): Semantic Modeling of Organizational Knowledge as a Basis for Enterprise Data Governance 4.0